 - review of progress after 2 years (26 June 2016)

 - formal review of the system after 5 years (26 June 2019)

 Areas being monitored

 Three areas are being monitored:

 - label implementation and consistency with the HSR system style guide

 - consumer awareness and ability to use the HSR system correctly

 - nutrient status of products carrying an HSR system label.

 The trans-Tasman HSR Advisory Committee (HSRAC) oversees monitoring of the HSR system.

-Collection and analysis of data is coordinated by:
+Collection and analysis of data are coordinated by: